The Hardest Working Man in Hip Hop

 Meet Hip Hop Journalist Davey D

-Davey D is a Hip Hop historian, journalist, deejay, media and community activist.
-Originally from the Bronx, Davey D's been down with Hip Hop since since 1977 where he started out as an emcee for two crews TDK [Total Def Krew] out of Co-op City and the Avengers out of the Marble Hill Section of the Bronx. he moved from New York to Cali to attend college.
-He's a graduate of UC Berekely
+Davey D is a nationally recognized journalist, adjunct professor, Hip Hop historian, syndicated talk show host, radio programmer, producer, deejay, media and community activist.
+Originally from the Bronx, NY, Davey D’s been down with Hip Hop since since 1977 where he started out as an emcee for two crews TDK [Total Def Krew] out of Co-op City and the Avengers out of the Marble Hill Section of the Bronx.
+He moved to California and graduated from UC Berkeley.

-Davey D is a columnist for the San Jose Mercury News where again he focuses on Hip Hop Music, Culture and politics.
-He is also an adjunct professor at San Francisco State in the Afro Studies department where he co-teaches a course on Hip Hop History, Culture and Politics.
+Davey D is a columnist for the San Jose Mercury News in the area of Hip Hop music, culture and politics.
+He is also an adjunct professor at San Francisco State in the Afro Studies Department where he co-teaches a course on Hip Hop History, Culture and Politics semi-annually

 He's been featured in numerous documentaries, magazines, newspapers, videos and TV news shows like; CNN, Fox News, ABC's Nightline, America's Black Forum, The Tavis Smiley Show, Democracy Now, C-Span, BET Television, American Gangster VH1 Television,Link TV, Laura Flanders Grit TV, Australia's Lateline, Distortion of Static, Built From Scratch, Hard Knock TV Rock TV Vlad TV, Internet Cafe, Computer Chronicles, Soul Beat TV, KRON TV, KTVU TV, KTOP , Bay TV, KPIX TV, KBHK TV, Air America Radio Front Page Radio, KGO Radio, KCBS Radio and BBC Radio.